How to build a happy business culture from the start

 Developing a strong business culture is a necessity for small businesses who want to attract the best talent in their industry and reach their business goals.

 According to Deloitte’s 2016 Global Human Capital Trends survey, 82% of respondents believed that business culture is a potential competitive advantage.

 But new business owners sometimes neglect culture.
 Often, small business environments are intense and demanding.
-Like a plane building speed to get off the ground, it takes more energy to reach flight than to sustain it once in the air.

 This article will help you understand what business culture is, why it’s so important for your venture and how you can create a positive environment for employees to do their best work with you.